MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-import-swiss-post-codes.md

 ---
     title: How to Import Swiss Post Codes
     description: You can import the latest post code file and use it to update the **Post Code** table.
-The post code file can be downloaded from the [Swiss Post](http://go.microsoft.com/fwlink/?LinkId=150292) website.
+The post code file can be downloaded from the Swiss Post website.
 After importing the latest post code, you can define post codes for customers or vendors.
-For more information, see [How to: Register New Customers](how-to-register-new-vendors.md).

     documentationcenter: ''
     author: SorenGP